Yeah, I was just looking at the, I know it's time to start.

 The perception game is at play.

-Perhaps Charlie, you have a better sense for why they had or felt the pressure they did to present something today.
+Perhaps, Charlie, you have a better sense for why they had or felt the pressure they did to present something today.

-There's no easy perfect answer, but you've got to do something.
+But you've got to do something.

 Yeah, that's true.